-In addition, please keep in mind dependent students must use the IRS Data Retrieval Process for both the parent(s) and the student if tax returns were filed.
+In addition, please keep in mind dependent students must verify tax information for both the parent(s) and the student if tax returns were filed.

 In some situations, students will be asked to submit additional verification materials.
 Please be sure to complete any requested documentation.